-9.2.
-Power plants and power generation
+9.2 Exploration and production

-We acknowledge that gas is relevant to the transition to a net-zero economy.
+We acknowledge that gas is relevant to the transition to a netzero economy.
 We will fund power generation from gas only if the project (1) provides a baseload generation profile with materially lower emissions than coal or (2) provides a mid-merit or peaking generation profile that complements the volatility of renewable energy sources such as wind and solar.